Tag: D2C

 • Fake orders — Competitors or pranksters placing junk orders

-Each cause has a different solution.
+Each cause has a different fix.
 Let’s tackle them all.

 Strategy 1: Implement Address Verification at Checkout